 Michigan Car Shipping Quotes

 Auto transport in Michigan is four different experiences.
-A customer will likely have good luck shipping their vehicle in or out of southeastern Michigan, let’s say the greater Detroit area.
-The Motor City is still one of the largest metropolitan regions in the country and there are plenty of cars manufactured there.
-Southwestern Michigan from about Grand Rapids down is okay to ship, not great, but not bad.
-Once you get north of Lansing and head into Lake Higgins, Cadillac, Traverse City and Mackinac Island, the auto shipping industry slows to a crawl.
-Vehicle shipments happen, but the customer may have to wait awhile.
-Once we get into the Upper Peninsula, well just forget about it.
-The best thing to do there is a two step process by shipping your vehicle locally, if you can call it that, to Traverse City or Cadillac and place in storage somewhere.
-Then call an auto transport company (like Direct Express) to come fetch it and send on its way.
+A customer will likely have very good luck shipping their vehicle in or out of southeastern Michigan, let’s say the greater Detroit area.
+The Motor City is still one of the largest metropolitan regions in the country and there are plenty of cars manufactured there with a large population.
+Southwestern Michigan from about Grand Rapids down is fine to ship too.
+Once you get north of Lansing and head into the Lake Higgins, Cadillac, Traverse City and Mackinac Island areas, the auto shipping industry slows down quite a bit.
+Vehicle shipments happen, but the customer may have to wait awhile longer than southern Michigan.
+Once you get into the Upper Peninsula (UP), all bets are off for obvious reasons.
+Most of the state resides in the bottom half of Michigan and is far more accessible.

 - No Personal Information and no waiting!
 See your auto transport quote NOW!